4 Fat Burner Supplements that Raise Metabolic Rate

 Here’s some research:

-c) One study found out that synephrine and caffeine work synergistically with eachother, and therefore can be stacked.
+- One study found out that synephrine and caffeine work synergistically with each other, and therefore can be stacked.

-The catch is that you need to take yohimbine and then excercise in a fasted state to get the benefits out of the herb, as insulin completely negates the fat burning effects.
+The catch is that you need to take yohimbine and then exercise in a fasted state to get the benefits out of the herb, as insulin completely negates the fat burning effects.

-If you’re not afraid of the possible side effects and like to workout in a fasted state (think intermittent fasting), then yohimbine supplementation might be particularly useful for you (affiliate link).
+If you’re not afraid of the possible side effects and like to workout in a fasted state (think intermittent fasting), then yohimbine supplementation might be particularly useful for you.

 Those four should be enough to make a drastic difference in your dieting efforts, provided that you’re actually watching what you eat and exercising…